Common Questions and Answers

 2. How do I know if I am working with a person registered under the REBBA 2002?

-Answer: Visit our website (www.reco.on.ca) where you may search for registrants.
+Visit our Look Up a Salesperson or Brokerage Search where you may search for registrants.

 3. Must I sign a representation agreement with a brokerage/salesperson?